-AP Chemistry Practice Test and Study Guide 2022 (UPDATED): Download printable question answers in PDF.
+AP Chemistry Practice Test 2023 with Study Guide (UPDATED) Download printable question answers in PDF.
 Prepare your College Board’s Advanced Placement® Program (AP®) with our free quiz practice test.

 Advanced Placement examinations (AP exams) are exams offered in the United States by the College Board and are taken each May by students.
 The tests are the culmination of year-long Advanced Placement (AP) courses.
 AP exams (with few exceptions) have a multiple-choice section and a free-response section.